arthurjguerra/agile-methodologies/README.md

 The Sprint Backlog defines the work the development team will perform to turn Product Backlog items into a “Done” Increment.
 The Sprint Backlog makes visible all of the work that the Development Team identifies as necessary to meet the Sprint Goal.

+### The increment
+An Increment is broadly defined as an increase or addition.
+In Scrum, the Development Team works to deliver a new Increment of the product every Sprint.

 #### Backlog Item
 A backlog item:
   - Has a Title, a Summary, an ID, a Value, and a Description
   - Can be described as a User Story
     - What, Why and Who
   - Has an Acceptance Criteria
+    - In order to assess when work is complete on a Product Backlog item or an Increment, the Scrum Team creates a shared definition of "Done."
+Main takeaway: The definition of Done is what guides the Development Team and provides transparency about the level of quality that is considered sufficient to release an Increment.

 > A burndown chart isn't considered Scrum artificat.
 However, it is a very good resource used in Scrum projects.
 It is a graphical representation of the work done over time.
 It clearly shows the performance of the team in the Sprint.